 DEFINITION 9 (SELECT-ALWAYS).
 Given a selector p and a meta graph G and a node n in G, for all instance graphs I of G all of the instances of n in I are selected by p.

 If an AspectJ or Demeter compiler could answer this question efficiently we could drastically speed up compilation time.

-Table 3 shows the complexity results for !Select-Always.
+The following are the complexities for the Select-Always problems.